 The University Police Department maintains a close working relationship with the New York State Police, Syracuse Police and other law enforcement agencies.
-They also share direct radio communications with the County 911 Center and the Syracuse Police Department, as well as security agencies and local law enforcement participating in the Hill Net Radio System, which links all University Hill Agencies.
+They also share direct radio communications with the County 911 Center and the Syracuse Police Department.
 Additionally, regular meetings are held with other University Hill members.
-Such meetings promote an open exchange of information related to safety and security and involved agencies routinely exchange crimerelated reports and statistics further enhancing interagency cooperation.
+Such meetings promote an open exchange of information related to safety and security and involved agencies routinely exchange crime-related reports and statistics further enhancing interagency cooperation.